 The Health Care sector is reporting the highest (year-over-year) revenue growth of all eleven sectors at 15.0%.
-At the industry level, all six industries in this sector are reporting revenue growth for the quarter.
-However, the Health Care Providers & Services is the only industry reporting double-digit revenue growth (20%).
+At the industry level, all six industries in this sector are reporting (or have reported) revenue growth for the quarter.
+However, the Health Care Providers & Services is the only industry that reported double-digit revenue growth (20%).